kubewarden/kubewarden.io/content/blog/2025/05/kubewarden-1.25-release.md

 services running within the cluster.
 The policy can be used to ensure that critical workloads have appropriate priority levels assigned or to restrict the use of certain Priority Classes based on defined criteria.
-The policy configuration is straightforward, utilizing a list of allowed `PriorityClass` names that users can specify in the Pod's `priorityClassName` field.
+The policy configuration is straightforward, using a list of allowed `PriorityClass` names that users can specify in the Pod's `priorityClassName` field.
 Here's a simple example demonstrating how to ensure that specific namespaces can only use predefined `PriorityClass` names: